 - Less time working

 Then define what success looks like and be as specific as possible.
 This will let you know when you have reached your goal.
 Because we need all the reasons we can get to drink more wine.
 Oops, I mean, celebrate our successes.
 And this is an area where I see a lot of mistakes.
-I go into this in greater detail in my free work-life balance training.
+I go into this in greater detail in my free work-life balance assessment.